 The Department of Asian Languages and Cultures (DALC) offers undergraduates the opportunity to explore a variety of Asian cultures in depth, compare traditions across Asia, and consider them in relation to those of other regions, both within and outside the Asian continent.
 Launched in September 2013, DALC offers various levels of Asian language courses and a broad range of courses in Asian literature, film, gender studies, and culture courses.
 By enrolling into our courses, you will be able to expand your horizons through a variety of disciplinary approaches.
 Students can also choose to pursue either a major or a minor in Asian languages and cultures, or in the Asian humanities.
 Please refer to our Major/Minor page for more information about these different courses of study.

-For DALC course offerings in 2015-16, please visit our Undergraduate Courses page.
+For DALC course offerings, please visit our Undergraduate Courses page.

 Why study an Asian language?

 Knowledge of an Asian language offers entry into rich and complex cultures that are both fascinating and thought-provoking.
 Proficiency in any one or more of these languages provides outstanding job qualifications in virtually any field, and if you decide to study abroad or work abroad, facility with a language other than English will dramatically increase your opportunities.

 Asian languages offered by DALC also satisfy the WCAS foreign language requirements as well as the language requirements for most tracks of the School of Communications, and the global and diverse culture requirement for Medill School of Journalism.
 In addition, students in McCormick School of Engineering may use our languages to fulfill their humanities/social sciences theme requirement.

 Why study Asian cultures?

 Those who are drawn to the humanities will reap great benefits from the pursuit of an interdisciplinary understanding of both pre-modern and modern Asian societies in their varied cultural expressions and manifestations.
 At the same time, social-science and business-oriented students will benefit from the opportunity to expand their experience of human social behavior, while science majors and engineers will be better prepared for the global nature of contemporary research.